PMSchulze/stmprevalence/README.md

   - Direct assessment of the prevalence output produced by the stm, i.e., the MAP estimates for `Gamma` and `Sigma`, by sampling from a logistic normal distribution.
-  - Fully Bayesian approach via a Bayesian beta regression (instead of frequentist regression) using the method of composition.
+  - Fully Bayesian version of the method of composition via a Bayesian beta regression (instead of frequentist regression).

 The approaches can be used to visualize the empirical mean as well as credible intervals of topic proportions for the full observed range of a